DipeshKrChaudhary/dipesh/README.md

 # dipesh
-This is simpl portfoolio website using Django.
+This is simpe portfolio website using Django.